benthorner/smash-bash/README.md

 Features
 ========

-Smash Bash is smashing because:
+Smash Bash is smashing because of its:

+  - aliases:
-  - It has lots of Git aliases (see `alias`)
+    - It has lots of Git aliases (run `alias` to see them)
     - It has a few Ruby aliases (use bundler with Rake, etc)

+  - bindings:
-  - It binds your arrow keys to autocomplete from your history
+    - It makes the up/down arrow autocomplete from your history

+  - configs:
     - It makes Git auto-rebase as well as look pretty
-  - It gives you a smashing Git-aware prompt
+    - It makes `git push` operate on the current branch
+    - It makes Vim your default editor (e.g. for Git)

 It also loads RVM if its installed.